zaynesember/qapp/README.md

 - `REQUIRED_COLUMNS`: canonical column set used by column checks.
 - `OUTLIER_THRESHOLD`: MAD threshold for distributional checks.
 - `QA_OUTPUT_DIR`: top-level output folder (default `output/`).
+ - `AGGREGATE_MARKERS`: list of tokens that identify rows which are totals, statistical adjustments, or other non‑candidate rows that should be excluded from duplicate and mismatch detection.
+These markers typically appear in the `candidate` column (e.g., `"COUNTY TOTALS"`, `"MACHINE COUNT"`, `"OVERVOTES"`, `"UNDERVOTES"`, `"VOID"`, `"BLANK"`) and are matched case-insensitively.
+Edit `qa_core/config.py` to customize this list for your datasets.

 ## Samples & tests